These things aren’t covered much on the media, but they are definitely a necessity and should no go overlooked for any van life traveler.

 1. STABLE AND FLEXIBLE INCOME/FINANCES IS IMPORTANT

-The van life costs can either be as inexpensive as we would like it to be or as luxurious as we would like it to be, but it’s not free.
+The van life costs can either be as inexpensive as we would like it to be or as luxurious as we would like it to be, but they’re not free.

-I highly recommend having a solidified savings and a steady flow of at least part-time income coming in.
+I highly recommend having solid savings and a steady flow of at least part-time income coming in.

 Try looking into remote work or even freelancing to cover some basic expenses and add to your emergency savings.
 (Want an article on how I work remotely?)